GitMulC/polling-magic/README.md

 - Allow any user to upload a new set poll, not just an administrator.
 - Include more Magic: The Gathering products in polls thast aren't polls such as secret lair drops and Magic video game releases.
 - Add more lore friendly liking and disliking buttons.
 Also to add in total number of views to each post.
-- Better visualisation of the new cards in the set, rather than just noting how many new cards are out with each set.
+- Better visualisation of the new cards in the set, also things like new mechanics should bew noted in each poll.
-- Remove the need for approval on every comment and in the future possibly leave it up to moderaters of the site to approve comments rather than one administrator.

 ## Technologies